 • Pale skin

 Reasons why your blood sugar levels go down:

 • Gap in between a meal and exercise

 • Side effects of other medicines

 • Alcohol intake, especially without eating food

-When your blood sugars decline and you haven’t eaten, have a snack before bedtime such as a protein or a more complex carbohydrate.
-Insulin dose may also need to be altered, based on assessment made by the doctor.
+When your blood sugars decline- have a snack before bedtimes, such as a protein or a more complex carbohydrate.
+Insulin doses may also need to be altered, based on an assessment made by the doctor.

 • Three to four glucose tablets

 • Four to six pieces of hard candy (not sugar-free)

 • 1/2 cup soft drink (not sugar-free)